Repository setup

 2. Inside your MEDS/ directory, create a new directory called EDS-220.
 We’ll use this directory to collect all the repositories used in the course.
 If you do not have a MEDS directory, go ahead and create one.

-3. In the terminal, navigate to the EDS-220 directory by using cd NAME-OF-DIRECTORY.
+3. In the terminal, navigate into the EDS-220 directory by using

 1. In your repository’s landing page on GitHub, click on the green button that says < > Code.
 In the HTTPS tab option, copy the URL that appears there.